Yoctol/bottender/examples/line-rich-menu/README.md

 npm run dev
 ```

-This command will start server for bot developing at `http://localhost:5000`.
+This command starts a server listening at `http://localhost:5000` for bot development.

-If you successfully start the server, you will get a webhook URL like `https://xxxxxxxx.ngrok.io/webhooks/line` from command line.
+If you successfully start the server, you get a webhook URL in the format of `https://xxxxxxxx.ngrok.io/webhooks/line` from your terminal.

 ## Set Webhook

-To set the webhook, go to [LINE developers console](https://developers.line.me/console/) and use the webhook URL you get from running `npm run dev` to edit webhook information for your channel.
+To set the webhook, go to [LINE developers console](https://developers.line.me/console/) and use the webhook URL you got from running `npm run dev` to edit webhook information for your channel.

 ## Idea of This Example

-This example is a simple bot running on [LINE](https://line.me/) to demonstrate how to use rich menu.
+This example is a bot running on [LINE](https://line.me/) to demonstrate how to use rich menu.
 For more information, check our [LINE API Document](https://developers.line.biz/en/reference/messaging-api/#rich-menu).

 ## Related Examples